ivivan/BRITS_TEST/README.md

 4. Limited by the model's design (input dim == output dim), in order to impute only one variable in the TS data, I can only input TS with 1 dim.

+5. There are two branches in this repository: newmodel and old model
+    * Newmodel: based on imputation here: https://github.com/caow13/BRITS
+    * Oldmodel: based on imputation here: https://github.com/NIPS-BRITS/BRITS/tree/master/models

+6. To use these model, need to generate dataset with propoer structure first Will put this piece of code later.
 ***

 It is a pytorch implemention of paper "BRITS: Bidirectional Recurrent Imputation for Time Series, Wei Cao, Dong Wang, Jian Li, Hao Zhou, Lei Li Yitan Li.
 (NerIPS 2018)".
 The paper can be found here. http://papers.nips.cc/paper/7911-brits-bidirectional-recurrent-imputation-for-time-series